fridaysystems/inventory-presser/README.md

 # Inventory Presser

 Car dealer plugin.
-Simple Inventory Listings on WordPress.
+Turn WordPress into a dealership website.
+Provides vehicle listings and photo sliders for automobiles or powersports.
 [Runs on any theme](https://inventorypresser.com/docs/theme-compatibility-with-vehicle-listings/) & provides shortcodes for the stubborn ones.

 __Visit this plugin's page in the WordPress Plugin Repository__ https://wordpress.org/plugins/inventory-presser/